cerus/scrap-survival-mods/README.md

 # Scrap Mechanic Survival Mods Loader
-This is a game patcher for the game Scrap Mechanic.
+This is a game patcher for the game Scrap Mechanic.\
+Download the latest version here: https://cerus-dev.de/projects/ssm/scrapsurvivalmods-1.0.0.jar

 > **IMPORTANT NOTE**\
 > You can't load real SM mods with this application!
 This application directly modifies the game's script files.